xDivisionByZerox/foodiefriends/README.md

 ## Techniques

+- **Deployment**:
-- **Data Visualization**: Experienced in leveraging Node.js to construct backend systems, specializing in the development of RESTful APIs to ensure the efficiency and scalability of web applications.
+   - Experienced in leveraging **Node.js** to construct backend systems, specializing in the development of **RESTful APIs** to ensure the efficiency and scalability of web applications.

-- **Machine Learning Models**:
-  - Implemented a linear regression model for predicting user preferences.
-  - Employed a neural network using TensorFlow for advanced pattern recognition.

-- **RESTful API Development**:
-  - Built a RESTful API using Flask for seamless communication with the backend.
+- **Recommendation System**:
+   -Implement a **Collaborative Filtering algorithm** to enable users to find like-minded individuals with similar restaurant tastes.

-- **Database Optimization**:
+- **Database**:
+  - Utilize MySQL and AWS RDS for a reliable and scalable database storage.
-  - Employed indexing and caching strategies to enhance database query performance.
+  - Employed indexing to enhance database query performance.

 - **User Authentication**:
   - Utilized user authentication and validation through JSON Web Tokens (JWT), maintaining secure and reliable access control for web applications.Integrated JWT (JSON Web Tokens) for stateless authentication.